 - All programs emphasize the interconnectedness of all living things and our responsibility for taking care of the land that takes care of us and our horses

-Ocean Riders is proud to partner with the following not for profit organizations to offer a variety of Equine and Nature Guided Growth and Learning programs and workshop to both youth and adults.
+Ocean Riders is proud to partner with the following nonprofit organizations to serve under-resourced communities through a variety of Equine and Nature Guided Learning programs for both youth and adults.

-- Pickleweed Community Center (www.commnity.ccyo.org) a Canal Family Support Service Kids Club; Each program host up to 15 fourth and fifth graders from the Canal District in San Rafael
+- Albert J. Boro (formerly Pickleweed) Community Center is a Canal Family Support Service Kids Club which hosts up to 15 fourth and fifth graders from the Canal District in San Rafael.

-- Women Helping All Women (WHAP) Scholastic Academy, www.mcwhap.org/ an alternative school in Marin City to support growth and learning for low income and under privileged children
+- Women Helping All People (WHAP) Scholastic Academy is an alternative school in Marin City to support growth and learning for low income and under privileged children.

-- HPP www.homelessprenatal.org provides poor and homeless families the ability to end childhood poverty.
-Workshops with Ocean Riders, it’s horses and the local environment help develop interpersonal skills, assertiveness, and mindfulness, using didactic experiential and group learning to help develop a strong and supportive team
+- Homeless Prenatal Program provides poor and homeless families the ability to end childhood poverty.
+Workshops with Ocean Riders, it’s horses and the local environment help develop interpersonal skills, assertiveness, and mindfulness, using didactic experiential and group learning to help develop a strong and supportive team.

 We are grateful for our ongoing collaboration with the Golden Gate National Park Conservancy Youth Outreach Programs who help us with scheduling and transportation for some of the under resourced communities.